getsentry/craft/docs/src/content/docs/targets/registry.md

         urlTemplate: 'https://example.com/{{version}}/{{file}}'
 ```

-These fields (`name`, `packageUrl`, `mainDocsUrl`, `apiDocsUrl`) are only used when creating a new package for the first time.
-For existing packages, the manifest data is read from the registry.
+## Manifest Metadata

+The `repo_url` field is always derived from your GitHub repository configuration.
+When specified, the metadata fields (`name`, `packageUrl`, `mainDocsUrl`, `apiDocsUrl`) are applied to every release, allowing you to update package metadata by changing your `.craft.yml` configuration.